rishiraj88/leasing/README.md

 ## Open task with high priority
 - to implement and use Docker secrets for enhanced security (in docker compose yml)
+- OR
+- to orchestrate the containers in Kubernetes clusters.

 ## Screenshots [Newer screenshots to be published to cater to React-based UI]
 The following are the older screenshots: